ardagnir/athame/README.md

 **2.** If you have an old version of athame and a ~/.athamerc file that doesn't source /etc/athamerc, check /etc/athamerc for changes.**

+*Note:*
-*Note: you can add the --nobuild flag to the setup script if you want to configure/build/install yourself*
+- *You can add the --nobuild flag to the setup script if you want to configure/build/install yourself*
+- *You can change what vim binary is used by passing --vimbin=/path/to/vim to the setup script*

 ##Setting up Bash to use Athame Readline
 Some distros (like Debian and Ubuntu) don't setup bash to use the system readline.